microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-files.md

 ## Example - Search all content in SharePoint and OneDrive

-In the following example, all content in SharePoint and OneDrive is being queried.
-The response will contain under the **resource** property the most specialized type containing the item: All files will be returned as **driveItem**, containers as **list**, all other items as **listItem**.
+All content in SharePoint or OneDrive sites that the signed-in user has read access to is queried.
+The response will contain under the **resource** property the most specialized type containing the item: All files and folders will be returned as **driveItem**, containers (Lists) as **list**, all other items as **listItem**.

 ### Request